CristianManta/Mood/README.md

 # Mood
 A data analysis project consisting of a Python script that maps data consisting of 5 features to a 2 dimensional subspace using PCA (principal component analysis) to determine which directions explain the most varibility in the data.

 The script then colors the projected data according to the response variable, the mood rating (0 - 10), and adds vectors associated to an increase in each original feature.
-The goal is to read data that a person produced through a form over a period of a few weeks and to visualize the most important factors that influence the mood.
+The end goal is to be able to visualize the most important factors that influence the mood of a person by collecting survey data over a long enough period of time.

 The 5 features are: